trussworks/trussels-guide/docs/trussels.md

 When you're done, download the blank certificate and policy, sign it and put in :lock:[this folder](https://drive.google.com/drive/folders/1v8GdbkXaVSoAh8AddTLAFDrf4IpOx186), and let your manager and onboarding manager know.

 ## Meeting: Quarterly stakeholders meetings
-Once a quarter, Bubbles present an update on the company — how we’re doing, and what we’re aiming for.
+Once a quarter, Truss Leadership Team (TLT) present an update on the company — how we’re doing, and what we’re aiming for.
 It’s a special thing where Truss leadership demonstrates radical transparency with the team.
 It’s usually 90 minutes long and replaces a Friday Prac.

 ## Practice: Reviews
 We do :lock:[peer feedback, manager alignment, and comp review](https://docs.google.com/document/d/1HRgqYDq8EA6g3AsyGrWMYZrCPEKPyHQpRtc5bet_beI/edit#) on a rolling quarterly basis.
 This will be announced repeatedly in Prac and in #announcements.

 ### Tool: Retrium (retro support)
 Retrium is a retro-specific tool that we’ve found useful.
-Set up an account at https://app.retrium.com/signup with your @truss.works email, then please ask in #bizops to be added to the list of approved users.
+Set up an account at https://app.retrium.com/signup with your @truss.works email, then please ask in #truss-infra to be added to the list of approved users.

 ## Practice: Employee effectiveness
 Regardless of how or where you’re working, we want you to be set up for success.
 Each employee has :lock:[a monthly employee effectiveness budget](https://docs.google.com/document/d/1uUthjyG6cabV5Ml0nwXSJZwxJzQpKgVh2f9F9jUhH5I/edit) to use at their own discretion.